smstuebe/smstuebe.github.io/_posts/2016-08-29-underlinedlabel.xamarin.forms.markdown

 tags: [Xamarin, Forms, Android, iOS, Label]
 ---

-I saw <a href="http://stackoverflow.com/q/39199975/1489968" target="_blank">a question on stackoverflow</a> and thought it would be a nice use for Effects.
+I saw <a href="http://stackoverflow.com/q/39199975/1489968" target="_blank">a question on stackoverflow</a> and thought it would be a nice use case for Effects.

 <h2 class="section-heading">Problem</h2>